devDanielFelix/devDanielFelix/README.md

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=devDanielFelix&count_private=true)

-- 💼 I’m teaching logic
+- 💼 The Programming and Learning project aims to teach children and teenagers programming logic and games through the Scratch tool.
 - 💻 I’m learning software developer.
 - 💬 I am a Software Engineering student at Estácio University.
       One year of experience as an administrative assistant at Inoplast in the commercial sectors in the marketing.